 If there would be a loosening of restraint for a man to kill his brother, then it would be impossible for the earth to exist because its existence would be nullified and it would become a dried-up ruin without any inhabitant...

-Contrary to the view of environmentalists and Gaia-devotees, the Earth itself does not view people as its enemy.
+Despite the claims of nature zealots, the Earth itself does not view people as its enemy.

 The Earth itself wants us to work it.

 It's GOOD for the Earth.

 This is in direct contrast to what environmentalists and nature-zealots believe.

 The Green movements harp on how we're damaging the planet.

 And while that may be true to a certain degree in some situations, it's not innately true.

 There is no such thing as "purity of nature."

 Left to its own devices, nature would overrun & choke itself.